2ndSightLab/ai-tracker/issues.md

 🟡 The KMS key polic is too broad - allows access to any key and is applying it to eevery lamda in ou.
 I have an SCP to block that but still annoying.
 I need to review all the policies in detail later and will use the IAM access analyzer plus manual review.
 I don't think IAM access analyzer handles resource policies but prowler will to a degree.

-🟡 Deploy resources concurrently where possible
+🟡 Deploy resources concurrently where possible; my initial attempt to ask this quetion got really convoluted sugestions.